 Even though I've birthed two babies that were essentially the same size, my husband still occasionally brings up how different I looked between the two.
 With our first, I was barely able to reach my steering wheel and even with all the extra girth, our son was born early.
 With our daughter, I don't think I even needed to adjust the bucket seat in my car.
 But throughout both pregnancies, my bump's fundal height measured very consistently, despite the fact that one made me feel like a major landmass and the other was so compact.
 So what is fundal height and what does it mean?

-According to the American Pregnancy Association, fundal height is the measurement in centimeters between your pubic bone and the top of your uterus, or fundus.
+According to the Mayo Clinic, fundal height is the measurement in centimeters between your pubic bone and the top of your uterus, or fundus.
 Beginning in the second trimester, an obstetrician will begin measuring you at each appointment to be sure your bump falls within a short range of measurements that should correlate to how many weeks along you are.
 For instance, if you're sitting pretty at 30 weeks, your fundus should measure pretty close to 30 centimeters from your pubic bone.

-"Once you’re out of the first trimester, you should be growing about one centimeter a week," says Ashlyn Biedbach, a doula in Denton, Texas, to Romper.
+"Once you’re out of the first trimester, you should be growing about one centimeter a week," says Ashlyn Biedbach, an RN and doula in Denton, Texas, to Romper.
 "Usually it’s the most accurate when you’re actually showing more [than] just a little pouch like some moms get at the beginning."

-Fundal height can indicate a few things, according to the American Pregnancy Association.
+Fundal height can indicate a few things.
 First, remember how you were asked the date of your last period at your first prenatal appointment?
 That date is used to estimate the baby's due date, not it's actual conception because ovulation can be more difficult to pinpoint.
 If you're measuring large for your gestational age, your due date might be off.

 Under- or over-development of a bump could also indicate issues with amniotic fluid, Biedebach says.
 It could boil down simply to being dehydrated or over-hydrated, but the doctor is also going to perform an ultrasound in case to double-check the infant and the amount of fluid in utero.
 But there could be a more serious problem, too.